Emergency Preparedness Checklist for Researchers

 Critical Research Facilities

-- Should someone be ill or unable to get to campus, is your staff sufficiently cross-trained to complete critical laboratory operations?
+- Should someone be ill or unable to get to campus, are your staff sufficiently cross-trained to complete critical laboratory operations?
 Ensure your laboratory or unit has a collaborative inbox set up so that people can contact your group if personal emails are not being checked due to illness, etc.

 - If your research team is relatively small, have you planned for the impact of 100% absenteeism among your team?
 Consider this in the context of limited support due to increased absences among staff.